The average pay for a Finance Assistant is $15.72 per hour.

 Popular Skills for Finance Assistant

-Survey results imply that Finance Assistants deploy a deep pool of skills on the job.
-Most notably, skills in Data Entry, General Ledger Accounting, Accounts Receivable, and Payroll Administration are correlated to pay that is above average, with boosts between 4 percent and 6 percent.
-At the other end of the pay range are skills like Accounting.
+Survey takers working as Finance Assistants report using a large range of professional skills.
+Most notably, skills in Data Entry, Payroll Administration, Financial Analysis, and Microsoft Office are correlated to pay that is above average.
+Skills that pay less than market rate include Accounting and Financial Reporting.
 Those proficient in Microsoft Excel are, more often than not, also skilled in Microsoft Office and Accounts Receivable.
-Most people who know Accounts Payable also know Accounts Receivable and Microsoft Office.
+It is often found that people who know Accounts Payable are also skilled in Accounts Receivable and Microsoft Office.

 Pay by Experience Level for Finance Assistant